 This is one of the most important — and fun — parts of the copywriting process.

 My projects always include up to two rewrites, and it’s totally fine if you don’t like the first draft.
 Seriously!
 Revision helps to align your vision with the words on the page.
 Edits and adjustments are simply part of the creative process.

 5. The Final Document

-I send the client the finalized version of their project, and they send me final payment.
+I send the client the finalized version of their project, and they send me their final payment.